python-babel/django-babel/README.md

 “mypkg” with the actual name of your Django project package) are processed by the “python” extraction method.

-If you don't use setuptools, or for some reason haven't installed !BabelDjango using setuptools/pip, you'll need to define what function the extraction method “django” maps to.
+If you don't use setuptools, or for some reason haven't installed BabelDjango using setuptools/pip, you'll need to define what function the extraction method “django” maps to.
 This is done in an extra section at the top of the configuration file: